- Allowable deductions for all CalFresh households

 Note that income deductions cannot be granted retroactively.
 Any deductions which are not requested or verified on the SAR-7, recertification or in the month there is a change in expense amount are lost.
 [MPP § 63-504.34.]

-All households who would get additional benefits if the SUA were used will get a LIHEAP energy benefit.
-This benefit in turn will qualify them for the SUA.
-[ACL 14-66.]
-This is because the county has verification that the LIHEAP benefitLs were issued, which by law qualifies the household for the SUA: Households receiving energy assistance payments made under the LIHEAP program can claim the SUA.
+Previously, all households that did not have utility costs were eligible for a $20.01 annual payment for utility costs through the LIHEAP program (called the SUAS payment) which qualified the household for the Standard Utility Deduction.
+[ACL 13-35; ACL 14-66.]
+This program is called Heat and Eat.
+This is because the county has verification that the LIHEAP benefits were issued, which by law qualifies the household for the SUA.
 [MPP § 63-502.363(a)(2); 7 C.F.R. § 273.9(d)(6)(iii)(C); ACL 13-35.]
 Households receiving energy assistance vendor payments made under other programs are eligible for the SUA only if they continue to pay out-of-pocket heating or cooling expenses during any month covered by the certification period.
 [Id.]

 Special deduction for households with an “elderly and disabled” member